 Students have also found that CADR makes an excellent minor to supplement their skills in other disciplines.
 Ultimately, CADR students develop strong analytical and practical skills to better understand and respond to conflict dynamics at all levels of human interaction.
 Developing skills to better deal with conflict and to understand the dynamics involved will be useful no matter what profession you find yourself in.

-For more information, please contact our department Chairman, Dr. Ignaciyas Soosaipillai using the form below.
+For more information, please contact our department Chairman, Dr. Vitus Ozoke using the form below.